-What is Pupillary Distance (PD)
+What is the Pupil Distance (PD)

 A pupillary distance measurement is necessary for properly fitting your eyeglass lenses.
 There is no reason to walk around with inaccurate glasses when it is so easy to get this number.
 Be sure to take your number, and the rest of your prescription, the next time you shop online for trendy eyeglasses.